cosmos/cosmos-sdk/docs/architecture/adr-016-validator-consensus-key-rotation.md

     - validator consensus key update can be done via creating new + delete old by change the power to zero.
     - therefore, we expect we even do not need to change tendermint codebase at all to implement this feature.
 - new genesis parameters
-    - `MaxConsPubKeyRotations` : maximum number of rotation can be executed by a validator in recent unbonding period.
+    - `MaxConsPubKeyRotations` : maximum number of rotation can be executed by a validator in recent unbonding period. default value 10 is suggested(11th key rotation will be rejected)
-    - `InitialKeyRotationFee` : the initial key rotation fee when no key rotation has happened in recent unbonding period.
+    - `InitialKeyRotationFee` : the initial key rotation fee when no key rotation has happened in recent unbonding period. default value 1atom is suggested(1atom fee for the first key rotation in recent unbonding period)

 ### Workflow